- Sports and Recreation»

 American shooters and hunters are, for better or worse, wedded to cartridges developed in America.
 The most popular in the States are the .308 Winchester, .30-06 Springfield, .30-30 Winchester, .300 Winchester Magnum, and 7mm Remington Magnum—Americans, all.

 Europe has its own ancient hunting tradition.
-Scandinavians and Russians love their moose, which they call “elk.”
-Central Europe has red stags, roe deer, boar, and bear—all hunted with enthusiasm, and the British are perhaps the most avid hunters in the world.
+Scandinavians and Russians love to hunt moose, which they call “elk,” and huge brown bears.
+Central Europe has red stags, boar, and bear.
+The British are perhaps the most avid hunters in the world.

 Americans owe it to themselves to use these time tested rounds, if for no other reason than to add spice and variety to their shooting and hunting.
 Let’s take a look at three excellent European cartridges, there’s bound to be one just right for your next hunt.